celery/celery/docs/getting-started/next-steps.rst

-    While results are disabled by default we use the amqp backend here to demonstrate how retrieving the results work, you may want to use a different backend for your application, as they all have different strenghts and weaknesses.
+    While results are disabled by default we use the amqp backend here to demonstrate how retrieving the results work, you may want to use a different backend for your application, as they all have different strengths and weaknesses.
 If you don't need results it's best to disable them.
 Results can also be disabled for individual tasks by setting the ``@task(ignore_result=True)`` option.